NZ First Foundation case: Accused pair not guilty of donations fraud

 The court was shown several emails between Dawson, the two defendants and Peters requesting payment for the management system NationBuilder.
 Most of New Zealand's major parties, the Australian Labor Party and political campaigns in the United States have used the software.

-Peters' absence from the trial was also a topic of discussion in the courtroom, with defence lawyer arguing the NZ First's hierarchy was not deceived and the leader was "significantly" absent from the Crown's witness list.
+Peters' absence from the trial was also a topic of discussion in the courtroom, with defence lawyer Tudor Clee arguing the NZ First's hierarchy was not deceived and the leader was "significantly" absent from the Crown's witness list.

 "This is akin to the police charging a shopper and his friend with the burglary of his friend's shop.
 There's no evidence of a broken window, no evidence of a broken door, no evidence of any entry, there's nothing missing and the police do not call the shopkeeper to give evidence," he said.